artefactual/archivematica-storage-service/install/README.md

 ### OIDC-specific environment variables

+**OIDC support is experimental, please share your feedback!**

 These variables specify the behaviour of OpenID Connect (OIDC) authentication.
 If `SS_OIDC_AUTHENTICATION` is false, none of the other ones are used.

 - **`SS_OIDC_AUTHENTICATION`**:
     - **Description:** Enables user authentication via OIDC.